While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 - Traffic on the VPN Server network will be sent to a random WAN.

-- All traffic with be distributed between two WANs unless specified.
+- All traffic will be distributed between the two WANs unless specified.

 WAN Connectivity Test